gwharton/autocustomergroup/README.md

 <img src="images/euvat2.png">
 <ul>
 <li><b>Enabled</b> - Enable/Disable this Scheme.</li>
 <li><b>VAT Registration Country</b> - The country in which the Merchant is VAT Registered.
-This will be provided to HMRC when all validation checks are made.</li>
+This will be provided to VIES when all validation checks are made.</li>
 <li><b>VAT Registration Number</b> - The EU VAT Registration Number for the Merchant.
-This will be provided to HMRC when all validation checks are made.</li>
+This will be provided to VIES when all validation checks are made.</li>
 <li><b>Import VAT Threshold</b> - If the order value is above the VAT Threshold, no VAT should be charged.</li>
 <li><b>Customer Group - Domestic</b> - Merchant Country is within the EU, Item is being shipped to the same country.</li>
-<li><b>Customer Group - Intra-EU B2B</b> - Merchant Country is within the EU or NI, Item is being shipped to the EU, Merchant Country and Shipping Country are not the same, VAT Number Validated Successfully Online.</li>
+<li><b>Customer Group - Intra-EU B2B</b> - Merchant Country is within the EU or NI, Item is being shipped to the EU, Merchant Country and Shipping Country are not the same, Validated EU VAT Number Supplied.</li>
-<li><b>Customer Group - Intra-EU B2C</b> - Merchant Country is within the EU or NI, Item is being shipped to the EU, Merchant Country and Shipping Country are not the same.
-Valid VAT Number not supplied.</li>
+<li><b>Customer Group - Intra-EU B2C</b> - Merchant Country is within the EU or NI, Item is being shipped to the EU, Merchant Country and Shipping Country are not the same, Validated EU VAT Number is NOT Supplied.</li>
-<li><b>Customer Group - Import B2B</b> - Merchant Country is not within the EU, Item is being shipped to the EU, VAT Number Validated Successfully.</li>
+<li><b>Customer Group - Import B2B</b> - Merchant Country is not within the EU, Item is being shipped to the EU, Validated EU VAT Number Supplied.</li>
 <li><b>Customer Group - Import Taxed</b> - Merchant Country is not within the EU, Item is being shipped to the EU, Order Value is below or equal to the Import VAT Threshold.</li>
 <li><b>Customer Group - Import Untaxed</b> - Merchant Country is not within the EU, Item is being shipped to the EU, Order Value is above the Import VAT Threshold.</li>
 </ul>